NikoRestifo/Movie-Recommendation-Generator/README.md

 ![](images/screenshot.png)

-Currently, the web application is running on:
+Once up and running, the web application will be running on:

 ```sh
 https://git.heroku.com/still-earth-03396.git